peteroupc/peteroupc.github.io/randomfunc.md

             return newString
       END METHOD

+**Notes:**

-_**Note:** Often applications need to generate a string of characters that's not only random, but also unique.
+- Often applications need to generate a string of characters that's not only random, but also unique.
 The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against the list (or table).
-Random number generators alone should not be relied on to deliver unique results._
+Random number generators alone should not be relied on to deliver unique results.
+- Generating a random hexadecimal string is equivalent to calling `RandomString(hexList, stringSize)`, where `characterList` is `["0", "1", ..., "9", "A", ..., "F"]` or `["0", "1", ..., "9", "a", ..., "f"]` (with ellipses used to save space), and `stringSize` is the desired size.

 <a id=Choosing_Several_Unique_Items></a>
 ### Choosing Several Unique Items